spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [create_sound](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=create_sound)

 #### optional&lt;[CustomSound](#customsound)&gt; create_sound(string path)<br/>
 Loads a sound from disk relative to this script, ownership might be shared with other code that loads the same file.
-Returns nil if file can't be found<br/>
+Returns nil if file can't be found

 ### get_sound

 > Search script examples for [get_sound](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=get_sound)

 #### optional&lt;[CustomSound](#customsound)&gt; get_sound(string path_or_vanilla_sound)<br/>
-Gets an existing sound, either if a file at the same path was already loaded or if it is already loaded by the game<br/>
+Gets an existing sound, either if a file at the same path was already loaded or if it is already loaded by the game

 ## Texture functions